The Delinquents (1989 film): Original novel

 The novel was published in 1962.
-It had been written in a TB hospital.

-The novel was submitted for the Miles Franklin Award.

-Rohan died in 1963, having only published one other book in her lifetime.

-The novel was re-published in 1986.

-It was re-released again in 1989 to tie-in with the release of the film.
+It had been written in a TB hospital, and subsequently submitted for the Miles Franklin Award.
+Author Rohan died in 1963, having only published one other book in her lifetime.
+The novel was re-published in 1986, and again in 1989 to tie-in with the release of the film.

 There are some differences between the film and the novel.
 For example, in the novel, Lola is part Asian and suffers a miscarriage on the grounds of the all-girls school.
 It is uncertain whether the screenplay was adjusted or the missing parts of the book were filmed and removed to meet a lower certificate.